 - a. advising that the owner of a neighbouring property has made a planning application?
-Yes - b. that affects your property in some other way? - c. that requires you to do any maintenance, repairs or improvements to your property?
+No - b. that affects your property in some other way?

+c. that requires you to do any maintenance, repairs or improvements to your property?
+No purchaser of your property.

-If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the